ipsi16/adversaries/README.md

 # Week 09/13 to 09/20
 * Testing and debugging the attack
 * Implement framework for adversarial training and report accuracy for test and adversarial data
-* Implement other forms of attack like JSMA, black-box attack
+* Implement other forms of attack like JSMA
 * Explore current benchmarks for these attacks and verfiy whether these attacks conform to them In case the metrics vary by large amounts , investigate the cause for the difference

+# Week 09/21 to 09/28
+* Formalise jupyter notebook experiments to python modules for framework
+* Implement black-box attack
+* Gather prerequisites for Amazon oracle attack